Demons Can Come Back

+Demons can come back and repossess Humans.
 Jesus said, “When an unclean spirit goes out of a man, he goes through dry places, seeking rest, and finds none.
 Then he says, ‘I will return to my house from which I came.’
 And when he comes, he finds it empty, swept, and put in order.
 Then he goes and takes with him seven other spirits more wicked than himself… and the last state of that man is worse than the first” (Matthew 12:43-45).

 Submission to Christ meant giving up some of the cherished sins which he was not ready to repent of.
-Had he surrendered to Christ, he would have gained new power from the Lord to chase away all evil (Rom.
-6:16), and the unclean spirit would not been able to enter into his heart.
+Had he surrendered to Christ, he would have gained new power from the Lord to chase away all evil (Romans 6:16), and the unclean spirit would not been able to re-enter into his heart.

 Too often those who have been delivered from the disease of sin experience a relapse and become weaker spiritually than they were at first.
 Not realizing how careful they must be to run away from temptation and to engulf themselves with good influences, they expose themselves unnecessarily to evil influences and experience deadly results.

 Therefore, the Christian’s only safety is in complete surrender to the Lord so that He may live out His perfect life within him.
 This is the secret of a triumphant Christian life—Christ abiding within and living out in us the same perfect life that He lived here on earth.

 Jesus said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).
 The Christian may abide in Christ by daily study of the Word, prayer and witnessing.